 Although by no means a large nation, Malaysia is an incredibly diverse one.
 Whether your interests are culinary or cultural, whether you’re a nature lover or bargain hunter, the country has it in spades.

-In conjunction with Malaysia Day, which falls on September 16, we explore the rich cultural and natural heritage of these two amazing states, and urge you to do the same.
+Here, we explore the rich cultural and natural heritage of the two amazing states that make up Malaysian Borneo, and urge you to do the same.

 The land of the white Rajahs and hornbills, Sarawak’s intriguing mix of ethnic cultures, colourful history and landscape has long enthralled visitors.

 While we are not suggesting Kuching is the cultural capital of Sarawak, its living heritage of indigenous cultures and practises, and support by both state and federal government tourism boards, has helped turn ‘Cat City’ (literal translation of Bandar Kuching) into a cultural hub to contend with.

 Begin your journey at the Sarawak State Museum where little has changed at the Ethnology section.
 Located in a beautiful 19th century colonial building set on the edge of a public garden, its collections will remind you of Victorian curiosities including dusty stuffed and mounted animals.

 In stark contrast is the The Urang Sarawak: Pameran Tentang Kita (Sarawakian: an Exhibition About Us) exhibit.
 Situated in the adjacent building, this highly interactive and imaginatively display delves into Melanau, Kayan and Iban cosmology, providing a fascinating framework for practises like traditional medicine, shamanism, burial rites and headhunting.

 It also explains the impact of the Brookes (the White Rajahs) on cultural practices and tribal loyalties.
 We learned more here than we had in any history class!